-- 19. Expert reports are required to state the opinion or opinions of the expert, and his or her reasoning process. - Subject to paragraph 23 below, Gen AI must not be used to draft or prepare the content of an expert report (or any part of an expert report) without prior leave of the Court. - 21.
-Any application for leave must identify: - (a) the proposed use of Gen AI; - the Gen Al program (including the version) that will be used and whether it is a closed-source or open-source program or contains privacy and or confidentiality settings; - (c) the benefit to be derived from the proposed use of Gen Al in the preparation of the expert report; - (d) any documents which it is proposed to submit to the Gen Al program for the purposes of generating any aspect of the expert report. - 22.
-If an expert witness obtains prior leave to use Gen Al for any purpose in preparing an expert report for the Court, the expert witness must: - (a) disclose in the report what part(s) of it was prepared using Gen Al or drawing upon Gen Al produced material and the Gen Al program, (and version) that was used; - (b) keep records and identify in an annexure to the report a record of how the Gen AI tool or program was used (for example any prompts used, any default values used, and any variables set), except where the Court grants leave to dispense with this requirement (for example, where the Court determines this to be voluminous or unnecessary); and
+- 19. Expert reports are required to state the opinion or opinions of the expert, and his or her reasoning process. - 20.
+Subject to paragraph 23 below, Gen AI must not be used to draft or prepare the content of an expert report (or any part of an expert report) without prior leave of the Court. - 21.
+Any application for leave must identify: - (a) the proposed use of Gen AI; - (b) the Gen AI program (including the version) that will be used and whether it is a closed-source or open-source program or contains privacy and or confidentiality settings;

-(c) if the use of Gen AI is regulated or addressed by any relevant code of practice or principles that bind or apply to the expert, identify that fact and annex to the report a copy of the relevant code(s) or principle(s).
+- (c) the benefit to be derived from the proposed use of Gen AI in the preparation of the expert report; - (d) any documents which it is proposed to submit to the Gen AI program for the purposes of generating any aspect of the expert report. - 22.
+If an expert witness obtains prior leave to use Gen AI for any purpose in preparing an expert report for the Court, the expert witness must: - disclose in the report what part(s) of it was prepared using Gen AI or drawing upon Gen AI produced material and the Gen AI program, (and version) that was used; - (b) keep records and identify in an annexure to the report a record of how the Gen AI tool or program was used (for example any prompts used, any default values used, and any variables set), except where the Court grants leave to dispense with this requirement (for example, where the Court determines this to be voluminous or unnecessary); and - (c) if the use of Gen AI is regulated or addressed by any relevant code of practice or principles that bind or apply to the expert, identify that fact and annex to the report a copy of the relevant code(s) or principle(s).

-Examples of the above use of Gen Al may include experts using software that uses Gen Al to analyse sound, graphic or video data, or to interrogate very large data sets, or to conduct statistical analysis.
+Examples of the above use of Gen AI may include experts using software that uses Gen AI to analyse sound, graphic or video data, or to interrogate very large data sets, or to conduct statistical analysis.

-- 23. In the case of experts' reports in professional negligence claims filed and served under rule 31.36 of the Uniform Civil Procedure Rules 2005 and expert reports referred to in a pre-filing statement within the meaning of section 315 of the Workplace Injury Management and Workers Compensation Act 1998 (NSW) to be relied on for the purposes of court proceedings for the recovery of work injury damages, leave to rely on any report that was prepared using Gen Al or drawing upon Gen Al produced material must be sought at the first directions hearing of the matter. - 24.
-Legal practitioners and unrepresented parties must draw the requirements of this Practice Note to the attention of experts when instructing them. - 25.
-Expert reports prepared between the date of issue of this Practice Note and the date of its commencement must identify which, if any, part or parts of the report has or have relied upon Gen Al in the preparation of its content.
+- 23. Legal practitioners and unrepresented parties must draw the requirements of this Practice Note to the attention of experts when instructing them. - 24.
+Expert reports prepared between the date of issue of this Practice Note and the date of its commencement must identify which, if any, part or parts of the report has or have relied upon Gen AI in the preparation of its content.